 ENGLEWOOD CLIFFS, NEW JERSEY (March 5, 2019) — Unilever was named one of the by the National Association for Female Executives today.
 NAFE and Working Mother continue to explore what keeps women from top-level roles while highlighting the successes at trailblazing companies.

 This list recognizes U.S. corporations that demonstrate effectiveness in moving women to senior ranks, with best practices including mentoring, sponsorship, involvement in business resource groups and leadership-development training.
 The list also highlights company benefits, including flexibility, corporate culture, and CEO involvement in advancing women.
 The NAFE Top 70 Companies, released today, is featured in the April/May issue of Working Mother.
-The full report on this year’s winners is listed .
+The on this year’s winners is listed .

 “Cultivating an environment where all individuals can thrive and develop their careers is a priority for Unilever,” said Amanda Sourry, president of Unilever North America.
 “Being named a top company for executive women is a testament to the progress we have made and serves as further motivation toward the work still to be done.”

 Unilever North America is gender balanced at the manager level and above, which is a result of many of the benefits provided to Unilever employees that help keep women in the workforce.
 Upskilling resources, mentorship programs, business resource groups, and development opportunities are available to employees looking to grow their careers.
 Unilever also offers benefits for working parents, including extended paid parental leave for both mothers and fathers, fertility support, adoption assistance, state-of-the-art mothers’ rooms, free milk shipments for nursing mothers, and back-up childcare options.
 Unilever’s agile work environment encourages flexible schedules, remote work, and job shares.